IO Ninja — programmable terminal emulator/sniffer

 - Universal redirector allowing you to “redirect anything to anything”.

-IO Ninja was born as an answer to our own needs, and I am confident that it will satisfy yours.
-Download the latest version of I/O Ninja here and take it for a spin — it is completely free for any non-commercial use.
+IO Ninja was born as an answer to our own needs, and I am sure it will help you, too.
+Download the latest version of IO Ninja from our website (http://tibbo.com/ninja/downloads.html) and take it for a spin — it is completely free for any non-commercial use.